 Vauxhall Movano reliability

 The Movano engines have a reputation of being impressively reliable and the Vauxhall has made sure it will not change after the recent update.
 It's been on the market for 10 years and it’s impressive that there have been very few official recalls.

 Vauxhall gives only 3 years warranty but it covers 100,000 miles, while some rivals such as the Ford Transit only offer 60,000 miles.
-Some still offer an unlimited mileage cover though so again - not too bad but not the best.

 - recently facelifted

 - great choice of body styles and sizes

 - upgraded interior

 - modern and strong engines

 - good safety

 - some rivals better and more comfortable to drive